To accompany my list of all the things that this blog is not, here’s a quick run-down of what this blog does. With caveats.

 Chrisontheatre is a review site for north-east theatre

 The original purpose of this site is, of course, reviews of local plays.
 And I still write a lot of reviews, even though the scope of this blog has since expanded beyond this.
 Unlike some review sites, my intention is to actively seek out plays that are good, especially plays that aren’t already getting attention from other publications.
 So I generally restrict reviews to productions that are good, or at least show some promise.
-If I didn’t like it (or if I thought it was okay but didn’t stand out from the crowd) I generally won’t write a review at all.
-Private feedback is always available to anyone who knows I saw their play.
+If I didn’t like it, I generally won’t write a review at all.
+(Very occasionally, I also do this for plays that were okay but indistinct from all the other offerings out there.)
+Private feedback is always available to anyone who asks it (if you know I saw your play).

 I’m only one person, and I cannot review everything.
 It’s better to think of this blog as a cross-section of the plays out there, rather than a comprehensive pick of theatre in the north-east.
 As with many reviewers, what I cover is heavily influenced by my personal tastes and what grabs my interest.
 I pay for most of my own tickets, so I rarely review plays at Newcastle Theatre Royal and Sunderland Empire.
 If you want me to review more of your plays, you are welcome to invite me to review you, but that’s up to you.
 But my interest will always be primarily with the up-and-coming little guys.

 By “north-east”, I mean all the north-east, not just Newcastle.
 I also make occasional forays into Yorkshire, particularly for the Yorkshire-based groups I like (Stephen Joseph Theatre, Northern Broadsides and John Godber).
 And I write the odd review about things I saw in London whenever I happen to be down there.
 But most of the time, it’s the north-east.

 Chrisontheatre is a review site for festival fringes